 On May 6, 2021, Sri Lanka's Minister of Finance Mahinda Rajapaksa, in accordance with Section 20 read together with Sub-Section 4(1) and Section 14 of the Imports and Exports (Control) Act, No. 1 of 1969 as amended by Act No. 48 of 1985 and Act No. 28 of 1987, promulgated the "Imports and Exports (Control) Regulations No. 07 of 2021 (regulation), effective its publication in the Sri Lanka Gazette (No. 2226/48 of May 6, 2021).
 The Sri Lankan government is restricting and banning the import of fertilizers and agrochemicals (including insecticides and herbicides) (see, GAIN-SRI LANKA | CE2021-0007 | Sri Lanka Restricts and Bans the Import of Fertilizers and Agrochemicals).

 The regulation is applicable to the import of goods with bills of lading/air waybills issued on or after May 6, 2021.
-Following months of mass protests by farmers and a surge in food price inflation, the Sri Lankan government on December 1, 2021, removed the ban on the use and import of chemical fertilizers.
-The seven months that the ban was in place devasted agricultural production in the Yala 2021 (May to end of August) and Maha 2021-22 (September to March) seasons, with rice production yields dropping no less than 50 percent.
+Following months of mass protests by farmers and a surge in food price inflation, the Sri Lankan government on December1, 2021, removed the ban on the use and import of chemical fertilizers.
+The seven months that the ban was in place devasted agricultural production in the Yala 2021 (May to end of August) and Maha 2021- 22 (September to March) seasons, with rice production yields dropping no less than 50 percent.
+However, Imports and Exports (Control) Regulations No. 15 (2021) allow the import chemical fertilizers and agrochemicals effective commencing November 30, 2021.